 Part of Home Made Visible collection

-Item consists of a Japanese family's home movie featuring a lion dance performance.
+Item consists of a Hong Kong-Chinese family’s home movie.

 Project and donor contributed description follows: "A clip documenting the Red Packet (hóngbāo) ceremony taking place at Mr. Wong’s 70th birthday celebration in 2002.

 During this ceremony family members were called up in a particular order to accept a red envelope of money from Mr. Wong.

 Deanna Wong, Mr. Wong’s daughter who found and digitized this video, recalls that family members were called up according to age and lineage.

 For example, Mr. Wong’s siblings would be called first, followed by their children and grandchildren.
 In this video Mr Wong's eldest son, Terry was called first, and then, since their middle son Ted was not present, Deanna, the youngest of the three, came next.
 Following her came Terry's kids from eldest to youngest.
 And since Deanna nor Ted had children at the time, the eldest cousin and his wife, and their kids etc followed.

 As the eldest of 13 siblings, Mr. Wong would have had many envelopes to hand out!